 - You will be provided with a fee schedule with the most common charges.
 The front desk staff is available to answer any financial you questions you may have.

 - If you have to transfer out of care for any reason during your pregnancy you will only be charged for the care you received.
 We will use the fee schedule to determine your balance or refund.
 (Refer to Financial Agreement and Fee Schedule for complete details)

 - All clients are required to complete a Financial Agreement, a Payment Plan and a Mileage Worksheet if applicable.
 Worksheets will be provided in order to determine your out-of-pocket expenses and a payment plan that works for you.

-- A non-refundable deposit of $250 is expected at your first visit and will be applied to your out-of-pocket expenses.
+- A non-refundable deposit of $250 is due at your first visit.

 This information is not meant to capture all costs or agreements associated with your care.
 The front desk staff is available to answer any financial questions at any point before, after or during your care.
 Refer to the actual Financial Agreement for complete information.

 Global Maternity Care refers to routine maternity care including prenatal care, delivery and routine postpartum care.

 Homebirth Fee refers to attendance at your home birth by the traveling midwifery team.